Need to get rid of Indian Meal Moth?Request Removal

 An exterminator can provide the manpower you need to locate and treat your Indian meal moth infestation.
 Call the Bug Man at (503) 284-6269 or fill out our online form for help in the Portland and Vancouver areas to get rid of moths.

 Indian meal moths are native to Europe, but have spread around the world.
 They aren’t picky eaters and adapt to different climates.
 In short, they travel well and are tough to eradicate.

-If extreme temperatures, obsessive food inspections, radiation, or wasps do not sound like practical solutions to Indian meal moths in your pantry, there is another option.
+If extreme temperatures, obsessive food inspections, or wasps do not sound like practical solutions to the Indian meal moth in your pantry, there is another option.

-Several types of chemicals are effective against Indian meal moths.
+Several types of chemicals are effective against the Indian meal moth.
 But they have to be applied in the right places, at the right times, and in the right doses.
 Indian meal moths have five pairs of legs.
 They travel surprising distances, making tracing the source of an infestation difficult.
-Also, Indian meal moths over the decades have built up resistance to certain chemicals.
+Also, the Indian meal moth over the decades has built up resistance to certain chemicals.
 It’s important to know which ones will work.